Car Pictures Gallery

 The Chrysler Saratoga was a full-sized automobile produced by the Chrysler Corporation.
 Chrysler first used the Saratoga nameplate on its 1939 models, and continued to use the name off and on until 1960 when it retired the product name for the US markets.
 The name reappeared again in 1989 for the European version of the Dodge Spirit.

-In 1940, Chrysler assigned the Saratoga to its Series 26 eight-cylinder models, along with the Traveler, New Yorker New Yorker Highlander models.
+In 1940, Chrysler assigned the Saratoga to its Series 26 eight-cylinder models, along with the Traveler and New Yorker models.
 For 1940, the car was available only as a four-door sedan, and in two interior configurations, sport and formal.

 In 1941, the Saratoga was assigned to Chrysler's Series 30, and in 1942 to Series C-36; again in both years, the car was available only with an eight cylinder engine.
 For both model years, the Saratoga was available in a wider array of body styles than in 1939 and 1940.